advancedresearch/hooo/README.md

 E.g. `b^a => b` is parsed as `(b^a) => b`.
 `b -> a => b` is parsed as `b -> (a => b)`.

+### Symbols

+The current version of Hooo uses ad-hoc symbols.
+This means that instead of declaring data structures or predicates, one can just use e.g. `foo(a, b)`.

+An explicit symbol `foo` is written `foo'`.

+Symbols are global, so `foo'` is `foo'` everywhere.

+Hooo does not support quantification over symbols.
+With other words, in some sense Hooo is restricted a First Order Logic style of quantification.